 - Sails (old boats)

 You may have observed that the majority of its uses are outdoor.
-This is due to its durable quality and waterproof property.
-Aside from that, canvas is easy to transport and work on.
-Therefore, it can be used for many outdoor applications.
+This is due to its durable quality and waterproof properties.
+Therefore, it is used for many outdoor applications.

 What Are the Advantages And Disadvantages Of Canvas?

-Its strong points made what canvas is today.
-However, there can also be disadvantages in using canvas.
-To give you a clearer idea, here are the pros and cons of using canvas.
+Canvas’s strong points have made it one of the most popular materials used today.
+However, there can also be disadvantages to using canvas.
+To give you a clearer idea, here are the pros and cons of using canvas:

 - Chemicals used in the treatment are not that eco-friendly.

-- Doesn’t have much drape so is not suitable for most clothing items.
+- Canvas doesn’t have much drape so it is not suitable for most clothing items.

-The prices for canvas can vary.
-Mostly, cotton and linen-made canvas are the least expensive because they are naturally occurring.
+The canvas prices can vary.
+Cotton and linen-made canvas are the least expensive because they are naturally occurring.
 Hemp-made canvas can be costlier.
-Since hemp is also used for medical purposes, its price has gone up in the marketplace due to its demand.
+Since hemp is also used for medical purposes, its price has increased due to its current demand.

 What Is Canvas’ Impact on the Environment?

-Now you know what is canvas made of, you can now gauge its impact on the environment.
-If the process used in making canvas involves only natural materials such as cotton, linen, or hemp, it has low negative implications for the environment.
+Now you know what canvas is made of, you can gauge its impact on the environment.
+If the process used in making canvas involves only natural materials such as cotton, linen, or hemp, it has lower negative implications for the environment.

 However, in this modern era, synthetic materials are also used, negatively impacting the environment due to how they are manufactured.